Why Learn a Language for Travel: One Travel Story

-The line moved very slowly.
-The closer we got to the booth, I noticed tourists walked away confused or upset.
-Closer now, I could hear the tourists talking.
+The ticket line moved very slowly.
+The closer we got to the ticket booth, I noticed tourists walking away confused or upset.
+Almost next, I could hear the tourists talking to the ticket man.
 In English.
 I could also ascertain why they were getting upset.
 They couldn’t understand the ticket man.
-Inevitably, they spent a lot of time in a line to walk away with no help.
+They didn’t speak Italian.

-It’s finally our turn.
+It was finally our turn.
 What does my traveling companion do?
 She started speaking English to the station attendant.
 I thought, “Was I the only one who’d been paying attention to the trend of previous results?”
 I also thought how I didn’t want to have spent almost an hour in line to walk away empty handed.
-I do not care to spend time in lines.
-Unfortunately, our travel lives are full of lines so we just have to deal.
-But I digress…

 An Ounce of Foreign Language Effort Rewarded

 Full disclosure: I know no Italian except for basics like, “buongiorno”, “grazie”, “quanto”, “dové il bagno”, etc. I took 4 years of Spanish in high school, but sometimes you just have to go for it.

 I looked at the man, smiled big and, in my Spanish-ish-Italian, said something like, “Scusa.
 Es necessario a Roma.
 Que tren numero a Roma y a que tiempo?”
 Yes, I sounded like a complete idiot.

 Speaking slowly in Italian, he pointed to the schedule’s train platform column, then pointed outside to the actual platform.
 He moved his finger over the schedule to the train number and the departure time.
 He looked at me for comprehension.
 I repeated it back to him.
 He said, “Si”.

 My pitiful, “Es necessario a cambio trens?” came back with his, “No”.
-My last, “A que hora arrivé a Roma?” resulted in him writing down the arrival time for me.
+My last, “A que hora arrivé a Roma?”, resulted in him writing down the arrival time for me.
 I smiled with a, “Grazie!”.
 He genuinely smiled back with, “Prego”.
 Success!

 Why Learn a Language with Today’s Technology?

-Making the effort to learn a language for travel – even just basic phrases – can be a valuable back up, especially in an emergency situation.
+Making the effort to learn a new language for travel – even just basic words and phrases – can be an invaluable back up, especially in an emergency situation as a solo traveler.
 It also breaks barriers, as I’ve hopefully impressed upon above.